bradymholt/ansible-rails/README.md

 ## Deploying

 If you have already provisioned your server and want to redeploy changes to your Rails app, run `rake deploy`.
-This will only run the deplay tasks from the playbook and be much faster.
+This will only run the deploy tasks from the playbook and be much faster.